 Tipula abdominalis Say

 his species is classified in the family Tipulidae, a Latin word meaning "water spider," which happens to be one of this fly's common names.
 And that is no wonder, since Tipulidae constitute the largest family of Diptera (two-wingers) in the world, numbering 64 genera, numerous subgenera, and a total of roughly 1,517 different species in the U.S. and Canada alone.
-Given a family that large one might expect to learn that there must be a few that deserve some gratitude for services rendered.
-But it seems the best that can be said of any of the adults is that even though they look somewhat like overgrown mosquitoes, they don't act like them.
+Given a family that large one might expect to learn that there must be a few that deserve some acknowledgement for services rendered or damages done.
+But it seems the best that can be said of any of them is that even though they may look somewhat like overgrown mosquitoes, they don't act like them.

 T. abdominalis Say